AleksBL/Block_TD_block_sparse/README.md

 # Block_TD_block_sparse

-###Download this readme for it to look nicer or put in "raw"-mode in the right-hand corner

 Matrix classes for matrices that are block-tridiagonal and zero elsewhere, and simply "block sparse" - meaning they only have a few non-zero blocks, for which the data is stored in numpy arrays here.
 We are somewhere between the sparse scipy-class, but with some of the speed that comes with smaller dense arrays.

 Contains inversion algorithm for a block-tridiagonal matrix as the the one found in found in e.g. "Matthew G Reuter and Judith C Hill An efficient,